 Training; Level 6 and has Early Years Professional Status & First Aid Trained

-Other roles include; SENCO (special Educational Needs) & Equality of opportunity co-ordinator, and Safeguarding children co-ordinator.
+Other roles include; SENCO (Special Educational Needs) & Equality of opportunity co-ordinator, and Safeguarding children co-ordinator.

 Training; Level 3 & First Aid Trained